 The throttle body is a vital part of the engine and requires very sophisticated adjustment.
 Most adjusting should be left to your dealer who has the professional knowledge and experience to do so.
-However, the idling speed may be performed by the owner as a part of the usual maintenance routine.
+However, the idling speed may be inspected by the owner as a part of the usual maintenance routine.
 The throttle body was set at the factory after many tests.
-If the settings are disturbed by someone without sufficient technical knowledge, poor engine performance and damage may result.
+If the settings are disturbed by someone without sufficient knowledge, poor engine performance and damage may result.
 Check idle for stability and contact your dealer for service if necessary.

-Engine idel adjustment:
+Engine idle adjustment:

-this vehicle is equipment with EFI system, and no need to adjust idle, or performance will be affected.
+This vehicle is equipment with EFI system, and no need to adjust idle, or performance will be affected.
 Contact your dealer in case abnormal idle.

-Engine idle: $1,500 \pm 100 r/min$ (Heated engine)
+Engine idle: $1,300r/min \pm 130r/min$ (Heated engine)

-• Engine airinlet/outlet valve clearance adjustment
+• Engine air inlet/outlet valve clearance adjustment